Woodside, Old Windsor: Gardens

 Various follies are scattered in the garden, including a red telephone kiosk and a red post box.
-In the woodland, a life-size fiberglass Tyrannosaurus named Daisy has eyes which light up when people pass by.
+In the woodland, a life-size fibreglass Tyrannosaurus named Daisy has eyes which light up when people pass by.
 Daisy was moved into the woodland by helicopter when the gardens were redesigned; she was a present to John from Ringo Starr (other sources say George Harrison or Paul McCartney).
+The T-Rex was previously in the gardens of Ringo's Tittenhurst Park, a 72-acre estate outside of Ascot that he had purchased from John Lennon in 1973.
+When Ringo sold Tittenhurst Park in 1988, the T-Rex was given to Elton John.
 A folly in the garden resembling nearby Windsor Castle was constructed as a stable for John's donkeys and pony during the late 1980s renovations.

 The gardens are also home to a former W2-class Melbourne tram (No. 520) which John imported from Australia in the 1980s in what he described as one of "my drug-induced moments", stating in a 2010 interview that the tram cost "Ten thousand to buy it.
 And a million to ship it over".

 The gardens of Woodside also contain an organic vegetable garden; one of John's pumpkins from the garden won third prize at a horticultural show.
 In 1997 the garden was maintained by a head gardener and five full-time gardeners.
 The gardens were the subject of the 1997 book Elton John's Flower Fantasies: An Intimate Tour of his House and Garden by Caroline Cass.